 Your trip will be led by experienced Discover Adventure leaders.
 Our leaders are selected for their experience in harsh wilderness environments, knowledge of travel in remote areas, friendliness and approachability, sense of humour and ability to safely and effectively deal with any situation that arises.
 They are also trained in expedition first aid.
 You are in very safe hands with a Discover Adventure leader.
 Usually leaders are based in the UK or other English-speaking countries and lead for us regularly throughout the year in many different countries.
 In some instances, trips are led by in-country guides with a wealth of knowledge about the region; they have been trained by us to provide the level of support expected on a Discover Adventure trip.

 An expedition doctor or medic accompanies the group (dependent on group size.)
-Their role is to look after the well-being of the whole group and deal with any incidents.
-They help the leaders to ensure the trip runs smoothly, and encourage you when things get tough.
-The total number of crew looking after you will depend on the final size of your group, but at Discover Adventure we pride ourselves on our high leader: participant ratio and believe it leads to greater trip enjoyment as well as excellent trip safety.
+Their role is to look after the well-being of the whole group and deal with any medical incidents.
+They help the crew to ensure the trip runs smoothly, and encourage you when things get tough.
+The total number of crew looking after you will depend on the final size of your group.

 Our local support crew is made up of local guides, assisted by drivers, porters, cooks and other support staff, depending on the type of trip.
 Local guides know the area well, and are a great source of knowledge about local lifestyles.
 The Discover Adventure crew work closely with the local crew to ensure your trip runs smoothly and safely.
 In some destinations we work together as a team with local guides to help set up or break camp, or prepare meals.
 Your leader will arrange a collection of tips for the local support crew at the end of your trek, and you will be provided with a guideline amount in advance.
 Tipping is not obligatory, but once you see how hard they work on your behalf you will be happy to donate something!